-Remembering that branches are not just the outcome of a tree, but an integral part of its wholistic health and ability to continue to generate life, we will have to remain focused on ways to promote and facilitate a healthy environment for every member.
+Remembering that branches are not just the outcome of a tree, but an integral part of its holistic health and ability to continue to generate life, we will have to remain focused on ways to promote and facilitate a healthy environment for every member.

 In the near-term, over the next three years, we can specifically focus on facilitating the following aspects of our collective health:

 Praxis is the process by which an idea is enacted, practiced, embodied and realized.
 Like a tree with strong branches, Origins Community’s overall health is directly affected by each members’ ability to enact, practice, embody and realize the collective life and DNA of the overall tree.

 As an organization, we need to grow in our ability to facilitate each member’s growing sense of what it looks like to live an interested, exploring and engaged life with the people right in front of them.